-The Sagarmala Project was initiated by the Government of India to promote port-led development in India.
+The Sagarmala Project has been initiated by the Government of India after Cabinet approved it in 2015 to promote port-led development in India.
 The project aims to harness the 7500 km long coastline of the country to unleash its economic potential.
 The project also seeks to boost infrastructure for transporting goods to and from ports quickly, efficiently, and cost-effectively.

 |For more articles regarding the various schemes launched by the Government of India visit the Government Schemes for UPSC page now!!